ambrojessica/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The DOM is an acronym for Document Object Model, this is the structure of a web page, this includes the style and content that goes inside of the web page.
+We can use the DOM

 2. What is an event?
 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?